 Van Loveren is South Africa’s biggest family owned winery.
 On offer at the elegant Tasting Room, wine tastings and an array of food & wine pairings.
 The winery caters for all with a wide range of activities such as do hiking trails, garden tours and cellars tours.
 The bistro at the Winery, Christina’s specializes on thin-crust wood-fired pizzas and homemade juicy burgers.
 Open 7 days a week with ample parking available.

-New Holme Guest Farm is situated within the newly proclaimed Karoo Gariep Nature Reserve, managed by PC and Marisca Ferreira.
+New Holme Nature Lodge is situated within the newly proclaimed Karoo Gariep Nature Reserve, managed by PC and Marisca Ferreira.
 The nature reserve is the original Ferreira farm land, now a combination of nature, game and sheep farming.
-We love to share the Karoo and its original natural state with our guests.
-There are a few daily activities we offer in order to get our guest to experience the Karoo, like a sunset drive to the Hippo pool , seeing the only hippo population in the Northern Cape, we do a Buchman Etching walk in the mornings, before breakfast we do an early morning birding drive and also a night drive after dinner.
-The night drives are very popular as we quite often see Aardwolf and Aardvark.
+The family loves to share the Karoo and its original natural state with guests.
+There are a few daily activities on offer giving guest an opportunity to experience the Karoo.
+Activities include a sunset drive to the Hippo pool to see the only hippo population in the Northern Cape, a Buchman Etching walk in the mornings, an early morning birding drive before breakfast as well as a night drive after dinner.
+The night drives are very popular as guests quite often see Aardwolf and Aardvark.

-New Holme are well furnished to complement our Wedding venue and the guests it attract.
-All rooms are en-suite, have air conditioners for the very hot days and heating up the cold winter nights , also electric blankets on the beds in winter.
-Set in beautiful lush gardens with big lawns and lots of trees that attract lots of birds.
-New Holme takes pride in our very popular 3 course dinners we prepare.
-Dinners need to be pre booked and are a combination of traditional Karoo dishes , we also serve breakfast.
+All rooms are en-suite, have aircon for the very hot days and heating facilities for the cold winter nights.
+Guests will also find electric blankets on the beds in winter.
+Set in beautiful lush gardens with big lawns and lots of trees that attract amazing birdlife.
+New Holme takes pride in the very popular 3 course dinners.
+The traditional Karoo dinners need to be pre-booked.

 Montagu Country Hotel is situated between the Langeberg mountain ranges of the Western Cape with direct access to Route 62.
 The hotel is styled to take guests down memory lane to the 1930s with a modern touch.
 It offers an American Dream Car Tour as an exhilarating way of showcasing Montagu.
 Montagu Country Hotel has 29 stunning en-suite rooms and includes facilities such as the "Feathers and Flatcaps" Cocktail Lounge, an art gallery, the Charlestons restaurant, an activity centre, lush gardens as well as a conference centre.
 The hotel is the perfect getaway for relaxation and massages with an on-site wellness centre and spa.